-- COLONEL: ...
-The Three Stooges.
-When's the next time the Cannonball passes through Cactus Creek? - SHERIFF: This week the Tuesday Express will run on Sunday instead of Thursday. - COLONEL: That's tomorrow afternoon.
+COLONEL: ...the Three Stooges.
+When's the next time the Cannonball passes through Cactus Creek?

+SHERIFF: This week the Tuesday Express will run on Sunday instead of Thursday.

+COLONEL: That's tomorrow afternoon.
 The assignment is simple, constable.
-I'm makin' you personally responsible to see that Jarvis Plume is on that train, that's all. - CHESTER: (From the opposite side of the stage.)
+I'm makin' you personally responsible to see that Jarvis Plume is on that train, that's all.

+CHESTER: (From the opposite side of the stage.)
 I wish you'd all climb aboard that dumb Gumball Express and just let me move on!

 (At hearing such unkind words about the Cannonball, everyone is in shock and clings to each other.
-Staring Chester down, the Colonel slowly crosses to him, presents a white glove, and slaps Chester's face with it.)
+Staring Chester down, Colonel slowly crosses to him, presents a white glove, and slaps Chester's face with it.)

 COLONEL: Be glad I don't have you thrown under my jail.
-Kind sir, the Cannonball Express is the pride of the West!
+Kind sir, that the Cannonball Express is the pride of the West!

 SHERIFF: The fastest locomotive this side of the Rockies.
-P.J.: And it comes right through our little town ever' week.